Nani509167/Plan-My-Study-/README.md

 If the answer is yes, then you've come to the right place!

-StudyWise is a website that systematically creates a daily review/study schedule using simple and yet effective scientifically proven methods from the book, A mind for Numbers, written by Barbara Oakley.
+Plan-My-Study is a website that systematically creates a daily review/study schedule using simple and yet effective scientifically proven methods from the book, A mind for Numbers, written by Barbara Oakley.

 Using this website will significantly help you retain any information or material in the long term.